canonical/craft-application/docs/reference/environment-variables.rst

 Controls whether the application is in debug mode.
 If this variable is set to ``1``, general exceptions will not be caught, instead showing a traceback on the command line.
-This is normally only useful for developers working on craft-application or an app that uses the framework.
+This is normally only useful for developers working on craft-application or an app that uses the framework, as a traceback is always written to the log file as well.

 ``CRAFT_LAUNCHPAD_INSTANCE``
 ============================